Radio Austria International (23 Mar 1997)

 Helix 1.0 (1986) - first section

-performed by the Arditti Quartet, London
+Arditti Quartet, London

 Karlheinz Essl originally studied chemistry and played music on the side.
 I asked him how he became a composer: